 |Very Good (740-799)||$1,509.77|

-Average Auto Insurance Costs for Bad Drivers in Colorado
+Average Car Insurance Premiums for High-Risk Drivers in Colorado

-If you’re defined as to be at fault after a car accident or convicted of a driving infraction, your insurance premiums are bound to grow.
-The more violations you accumulate, the pricier your car insurance gets.
+If you are determined to be at fault in a car crash or found guilty of a vehicular infraction, your car insurance costs are bound to rise.
+The more infractions you accumulate, the pricier your car insurance policy gets.

-In Colorado, your first minor at-fault crash will cost you $619.06 per year in car insurance premiums.
-A DUI or DWI — considered one of the most severe driving infractions — may increase your annual car insurance costs in Colorado by as much as $695.35.
+In Colorado, your first minor at-fault crash results in an additional $619.06 per year in car insurance payments.
+A DWI — considered one of the most serious driving violations — could raise your annual car insurance costs in Colorado by an average of $695.35.

 |Age||Average Annual Rate|